faithmawi/nhs-dev-docs/README.md

 To view the files within this repository, click on the **src** file and then reference the below instructions.

 This would be best for those of you wishing to edit or add your own contributions to these documents.

-## A quick reference guide

-How to add your own pages, files and contrbutions to this document and a few basics tips on styling.

 ## First steps